Electra-project/contribution-guidelines/_docs/git/commit.md

 Some exceptional cases can skip this rule:
 - Design integration (CSS, etc)
+- Migration of the code to integrate a major upgrade from a dependency (Typescript, Webpack, etc)
 - Refactoring

 However, in these cases, they should be done in a decicated pull request and do not integrate any other kind of change.